tobiasfabian/Coding-Design-Guidlines/css/README.md

 Example: `--transition-duration: 300ms` instead of `--transition: 300ms`.
 `--transition: opacity 200ms linear` is fine, beacuse it describes the whole transition property.

 Most of the time, variables are meant for a specific *thing*.
-To describe this specific *thing*, use `--` to separate the attribute name from the *thing*.
+To describe this specific *thing*, use `-` to separate the attribute name from the *thing*.
-Example: `--transition-duration--popup: 500ms`
+Example: `--transition-duration-popup: 500ms`

 For *variables*, the rule that function is preferable over appearance also applies.
-Example: `--font-family--heading` instead of `--font-family--serif`.
+Example: `--font-family-heading` instead of `--font-family-serif`.

 <details>
 <summary><strong>Colors</strong></summary>